petru-braha/class-java/README.md

 # Advanced programming

+- additionally you can check out [this](./lab1/bonus%20result.txt)

-- the source code contains:
+- each directory contains:
     - the compulsory task
     - the homework
     - the bonus activity